Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Introduction

 \section{Introduction}

-Natural language and symbols are intimately correlated.
-Sounds are transformed in letters or ideograms and these symbols are composed to obtain words.
+Natural language is inherently a discrete symbolic representation of human knowledge.
+Sounds are transformed in letters or ideograms and these discrete symbols are composed to obtain words.
 Words then form sentences and sentences form texts, discourses, dialogs, which ultimately convey knowledge, emotions, and so on.
-This composition of symbols in words and of words in sentences follow rules that both the hearer and the speaker know \cite{Chomsky1957}.
-Hence, thinking to natural language understanding systems, which are not based on symbols, seems to be an heresy.
+This composition of symbols in words and of words in sentences follow rules that both the hearer and the speaker know \citep{Chomsky1957}.
+Hence, thinking to natural language understanding systems, which are not based on discrete symbols, seems to be extremely odd.

-Recent advances in machine learning (ML) and in natural language processing (NLP) seem to contradict the above intuition: symbols are fading away, erased by vectors or tensors called \emph{distributed} and \emph{distributional representations}.
-In ML, \emph{distributed representations} are pushing deep learning models \cite{lecun2015deep,schmidhuber2015deep} towards amazing results in many high-level tasks such as image recognition \cite{he2016identity,simonyan2014very,zeiler2014visualizing}, image generation \cite{goodfellow2014generative} and image captioning \cite{vinyals2015show,xu2015show}, machine translation \cite{bahdanau2014neural,zou2013bilingual}, syntactic parsing \cite{NIPS2015_5635,weiss2015structured} and even game playing at human level \cite{silver2016mastering,mnih2013playing}.
-In NLP, \emph{distributional representations} are pursued as a more flexible way to represent semantics of natural language, the so-called \emph{distributional semantics} (see \cite{DBLP:journals/jair/TurneyP10}).
-Distributed representations are vectors or tensors of real number representing the meaning of words, phrases and sentences.
-Vectors for words are obtained using corpora.
-Instead, as a complete semantic representation, vectors for phrases \cite{mitchell-lapata:2008:ACLMain,baroni-zamparelli:2010:EMNLP,ClarkCoeckeSadrzadeh2008,Grefenstette:2011:ESC:2145432.2145580,fabio2010-2} and sentences \cite{SocherEtAl2011:PoolRAE,SocherEtAl2012:MVRNN,kalchbrenner2013recurrent} are obtained by composing vectors for words.
-Hence, reasoning with symbols in natural language applications seem to be a relic of an ancient past.
+Recent advances in machine learning (ML) applied to natural language processing (NLP) seem to contradict the above intuition: discrete symbols are fading away, erased by vectors or tensors called \emph{distributed} and \emph{distributional representations}.
+In ML applied to NLP, \emph{distributed representations} are pushing deep learning models \citep{lecun2015deep,schmidhuber2015deep} towards amazing results in many high-level tasks such as image generation \citep{goodfellow2014generative}, image captioning \citep{vinyals2015show,xu2015show}, machine translation \citep{bahdanau2014neural,zou2013bilingual}, syntactic parsing \citep{NIPS2015_5635,weiss2015structured} and in a variety of other NLP tasks \cite{BERT}.
+In a more traditional NLP, \emph{distributional representations} are pursued as a more flexible way to represent semantics of natural language, the so-called \emph{distributional semantics} (see \citep{DBLP:journals/jair/TurneyP10}).
+Words as well as sentences are represented as vectors or tensors of real numbers Vectors for words are obtained observing how rhese words co-occur with other words in document collections.
+Moreover, as in traditional compositional representations, vectors for phrases \citep{mitchell-lapata:2008:ACLMain,baroni-zamparelli:2010:EMNLP,ClarkCoeckeSadrzadeh2008,Grefenstette:2011:ESC:2145432.2145580,fabio2010-2} and sentences \citep{SocherEtAl2011:PoolRAE,SocherEtAl2012:MVRNN,kalchbrenner2013recurrent} are obtained by composing vectors for words.